The Cavalier Daily

 With the NIL changes we see a flaw in creating an unregulated free market economy — it pits the interests of money against those of equity and fairness which need to be preserved in an academic setting.

 The NIL system does well in providing a framework for students to finally achieve some sort of compensation for the immense value they add to any university.
 Prior to NIL, there was no system for legal compensation for student athletes.
 Extremely talented players had to wait until after college to be paid for their work, all while colleges profited off their performance.
 NIL enables students to not have to wait years to see their talent pay off in professional leagues while effectively acting as an employee, bringing monetary value without pay.
-Here NIL accomplishes the goal of creating a fairer, more flexible collegiate athletics system.
+In this way, NIL accomplishes the goal of creating a fairer, more flexible collegiate athletics system.

-However, inequity does persist, and is, in many ways, exacerbated by new and unregulated structures within NIL.
+However, inequity does persist, and is, in many ways, exacerbated by new and unregulated structures within the NIL realm.
 A large driver of this inequality comes in the form of collectives, the structures many schools use to organize their NIL payments.
 These collectives operate as a closed-door investor — giving money to students depending on how much value the student brings to a university.
 The University uses the not-for-profit Cavalier Futures Collective to distribute NIL payments to athletes.
 Cav Futures chooses between social and economic factors for its own, arbitrary and often problematic definition of value.

-Cav Futures, like other collectives, is an independent organization without formal ties to University, meaning that it is not governed by basic equity regulations.
+Cav Futures, like other collectives, is an independent organization without formal ties to the University, meaning that it is not governed by basic equity regulations.
 For example, student athletes engaged in sports that have little professional presence have much smaller chances of receiving compensation for their college performance.
 Similarly, female athletes receive notably less money than their male counterparts in part because collectives are able to operate outside the bounds of Title IX and its regulations.
 Title IX was designed to prevent universities from funding sports based on profitability specifically because men’s sports tend to be higher-valued and receive more collective funding than women's athletics.

 It is true that title IX has not completely solved gender inequality in collegiate athletics — female sports have long been systematically ignored by universities.
 However, this inequality is worsened by the profitability factor brought by NIL compensation.
 Distributing money only according to profit perpetuates the idea that women’s sports are less-than men’s and discourages any opportunity for growth that women’s sports might have had with more funding.
 Only 18 percent of NIL funding went to female athletes.
 While all athletes deserve reward for their achievements, NIL promotes the idea that some achievements are more valuable than others, hurting athletes in sports that aren’t traditional breadwinners for universities.